Vietnamese Language History and Use

-An introduction to the history and use of spoken and written Vietnamese language.
+An introduction to the history of spoken and written Vietnamese language.

 Where Vietnamese Language is Spoken